graymeta/terraform12-aws-platform/docs/s3notifications-setup.md

 * `filter_suffix` - (string) - Optional.
 The suffix that the s3 keys must match to trigger a notification.
 Leave blank if you want all items in the bucket to trigger notifications.

-# Triggering harvests via s3 ObjectCreated notifications
+# Triggering harvests via S3 ObjectCreated notifications

 ## Prerequisite:

-* s3 bucket configured with notifications for ObjectCreated\* events that get published to an SQS queue.
+* S3 bucket configured with notifications for ObjectCreated\* events that get published to an SQS queue.
 If you do not have this set up already, see [here](s3notifications-setup.md)
-* s3 bucket has been added as a storage location inside the GrayMeta Platform and the container is toggled into the `on` state
+* S3 bucket has been added as a storage location inside the GrayMeta Platform and the container is toggled into the `enabled` state.

 ## Configuration

-Set the following variables to terraform.tfvars when instantiating the module:
+Set the following variables to `terraform.tfvars` when instantiating the module:

 ```
-# (Optional) s3 notification
+# (Optional) S3 notification
 # https://github.com/graymeta/terraform12-aws-platform/blob/master/docs/s3notifications-setup.md
 s3subscriber_priority   = 2
 sqs_s3notifications_arn = "arn of the queue"